 – Professor Muhammad Yunus, Nobel Laureate, founder of the Grameen Bank

-Already in 1988, only a couple of years after RESULTS Australia was founded, advocates had their first taste of what can be achieved.
-After hearing that the Minister of Foreign Affairs planned to end Australia’s contribution to the International Fund for Agricultural Development (IFAD), volunteers began a long and persistent campaign, which resulted in the Australian Government not only agreeing to honour the existing pledge to IFAD, but also making a new pledge of $10 million.
+We tasted our first success in 1988, only a couple of years after RESULTS Australia was founded, when upon hearing that the Minister of Foreign Affairs planned to end Australia’s contribution to the International Fund for Agricultural Development (IFAD), volunteers began a long and persistent campaign, which resulted in the Australian Government not only agreeing to honour the existing pledge to IFAD, but also making a new pledge of $10 million.

 - Our call for investment in research to find better prevention, diagnostics and treatment for tuberculosis and malaria paid off in March 2015, when the government announced an additional $30 million in TB and malairia research funding.